 There are so many factors that contribute to healthy, radiant, youthful skin.
 Simply following a regular skincare regimen may not be enough to bring your best skin forward.
 Diet is an essential contributor and important piece of skin health.
 Eating healthy, nutrient dense food reduces inflammation, speeds healing, and helps your skin to function at its best.
 Focus on adding as many colorful fruits and veggies as possible, think “eat the rainbow” and try minimizing sugar, processed and packaged foods.

 When your body is stressed, you release adrenaline and cortisol, the stress hormone.
 If we experience repeated exposure to stress, these hormones stay active for too long and wreak havoc on our skin.
 Stress also speeds up the aging process because when we are stressed, we experience a decline in the production of collagen, elastin and other skin proteins which reduce the skin’s elasticity and contribute to the formation of wrinkles.

-Ashley offers practical steps that can help to minimize the effects of stress on your life:
+Johnson offers practical steps that can help to minimize the effects of stress on your life:

 - Exercise regularly, even a small amount, will help boost your mood and minimize the effects of stress on the body and skin.